 How to Find Unique Rhymes

 First of all, most of the end rhymes I see in manuscripts are about as inspiring as “cat” and “hat,” and I’m pretty sure someone else has already cornered that market.
-The point of rhyme isn’t to find a word that works and wedge it in somehow, the point of rhyme is to delight, impress, and surprise.
+The point of rhyming children’s books isn’t to find a word that works and wedge it in somehow, the point of rhyme is to delight, impress, and surprise.
 If I see an unexpected rhyme in a manuscript, that immediately tells me that the writer knows what they’re doing.

 A big mistake I also see is letting rhyme dictate story, not the other way around.
 Writers become so fixated on getting those rhymes in that things become arbitrary.
 Why is her name “Dorange”?
 Because you had to rhyme with “orange”?
 Okie dokie… Why is he sitting on a wall?
 Who does that?
 Oh, so he can have a great fall?
 Gotcha.
-But are you writing in service of your story or reaching for a rhyme?
+But are you writing rhyming picture books in service of your story or reaching for a rhyme?
 If the story falls by the wayside, you are choosing style over substance, and that’s problematic.
 The integrity of story must come first.

 Rhythm and Rhyme in Picture Books